 The RxAdvocacy Program is a prescription assistance program offered by RxSaver that promises to save thousands of dollars on high-cost maintenance drugs.
 However, there is a monthly fee of $50 and you must sign up for this service, unlike RxSaver which is free to use and requires no registration.

-- Either shipped to you
+- Shipped directly to you

-- Sent to your doctor’s office
+- Shipped to your doctor’s office

 Best of all, there are no real barriers to entry: You can sign up for RxAdvocacy regardless of your income, age and insurance status, so long as you keep paying the $50 monthly fee.